oyanzhi/tp/docs/UserGuide.md

 ### Removing Star of a person : `unstar`

-Remove the starred status of a specified person from the address book.
+Remove the starred status of a specified person in FinHub.

 Format: `unstar INDEX`